wandb/weave/docs/docs/get-started/tutorial.md

 hide_table_of_contents: true
 ---

-# Tutorial: Production LLM workflow

-## Build an Evaluation pipeline
+# Tutorial: Build an Evaluation pipeline

 To iterate on an application, we need a way to evaluate if it's improving.
 To do so, a common practice is to test it against the same dataset when there is a change.
 Weave has a first-class way to track evaluations with `Dataset`, `Model` & `Evaluation` classes.
 We have the built the APIs to make minimal assumptions to allow for the flexibility to support a wide array of use-cases.